rlwhitin/QuickHit/README.md

 ![QH Image](https://i.imgur.com/vWsFKtx.png)
 ## Running Quick Hit
-For most people, unless they want to look at my very messy source code, you only need to download QuickHit.jar.
+For most people, unless they want to look at my very messy source code, you only need to download QuickHit.jar, which you can find at the [Releases page][4]-- just download it from the most recent release.
 The other files are unnecessary.

 It comes pre-loaded with all of the most common chaining families, and also allows you to input custom skills.